abpio/abp-commercial-docs/en/startup-templates/microservice/microservice-tye-integration.md

 # Microservice Template Tye Integration

 > This documentation introduces guidance for running your microservice template on [dotnet/tye](https://github.com/dotnet/tye).
 We suggest using tye for your development environment.
 You can check [tye getting started page](https://github.com/dotnet/tye/blob/main/docs/getting_started.md) for installation.
+Running angular application on tye is not supported yet however you can still run all the other stack on tye and run the angular application as it is.

 ## **Create Developer Certificates**
 - **Windows Users:** Run the powershell script file `create-certificate.ps1`.
 This file will create a self-signed certificate named `localhost.pfx` with a predefined password using **dotnet dev-certs** command.